-It is expected that requirements gathering for the new push payments mechanism will continue into 2018 and will lead into the procurement phase.
-With the delivery of the majority of functionality expected in 2020 from the Bank of England's RTGS renewal, we have aligned the NPA implementation date to Q1 2021.
+It is expected that requirements gathering for the new Clearing and Settlement layer will continue into 2018 and will lead into the procurement phase.
+The NPA Clearing and Settlement layer implementation date is expected to be mid-2021 envisaging an initial capability to support FPS payments.

-Following this, it is envisaged that the capability to handle bulk payments will be available six months later, enabling the start of Bacs payment volume migration.
+Following this, it is expected that the capability to handle bulk payments will be available six months later, enabling the start of Bacs payment volume migration.
 Image clearing functionality will be added by the start of 2024, enabling the migration of the ICS volume.

-By 2025, all payment volume from legacy Bacs, Faster Payments and ICS infrastructures will have migrated to the NPA and the legacy systems will have been closed down.
+By 2025, all payment volume from legacy FPSL, BPSL and ICS infrastructures will have migrated to the NPA and the legacy systems will have been closed down.